 toads would be.

-In Darwin, Professor Keith Christian and Dr Chris Tracy are working on quite a few of the local reptiles and amphibians, including cane toads.
+In Darwin, Professor Keith Christian is working on quite a few of the local reptiles and amphibians, including cane toads.
 Keith has conducted studies on many of these species to see how they deal with the highly seasonal rainfall (and thus, food supply) in the “wet-dry” tropics, and has expanded this work to include the cane toads that have arrived recently.
 Also at Charles Darwin University, Dr Tony Griffiths and his collaborators have been documenting the impact of cane toad invasion on goanna numbers.

-At Fogg Dam itself, Professor Thomas Madsen and Dr Bea Ujvari (University of Wollongong) have been marking and radio-tracking goannas, to understand what happens when toads arrive.
+At Fogg Dam itself, Professor Thomas Madsen and Dr Bea Ujvari (Deakin University) have been marking and radio-tracking goannas, to understand what happens when toads arrive.
 Their special interest in is the genetic factors that allow a few goannas to survive the toad’s invasion.